 Now, you need to add in the cost of two nights at a hotel.
 Let’s still use the Hyatt Regency rate of $99 per night.

 Of course, there are even more costs staying an extra night at a hotel, or doing a second day at the two amusement parks.
 Those include paying for another day of parking, food and drinks.
-Unfortunately, those are pretty significant costs and something to keep in mind.
+Unfortunately, those are pretty significant costs and something else to keep in mind.

 Don’t worry… I’m not about to start more calculations about what this all means from a financial perspective.
-However, suffice it to say that getting the Universal Express Unlimited add-on for free for two days would have equalled $270 ($135 x 2) savings per person all for the cost of a one night stay with a $375 hotel room, walking distance to Universal Studios Orlando!
+However, suffice it to say that getting the Universal Express Unlimited pass for free for two days would have equalled $270 ($135 x 2) savings per person all for the cost of a one night stay with a $375 hotel room, walking distance to Universal Studios Orlando!

 You Get Into the Wizarding World of Harry Potter at Universal Studios Florida An Hour Early